 - Third crop 2YOs led by $210,000 and $135,000 colts; already SW and two SP 2YOs from this crop

 - Top progeny include: Champion 2yo & G1 SW SPRING IN THE AIR ($913,032); G2 SW SPRING VENTURE ($386,592); G2 SW SEANEEN GIRL ($359,583); G2 SW ROCKETAZO; 2yo BROCK'SSPRINGFLING; G1 sp Spring Up ($220,687); $300,000 Del Mar sp Sawyer's Hill-G2; $200,000 Belmont sp 2yo Offering Plan-G3; $100,000 Del Mar sp 2yo Take Back Spring

 - Daughter SPRING VENTURE - multiple Graded SW and Breeders' Cup competitor - sold for $625,000 at F-T November 2013

 - Covering sire on $260,000 mare at KeeJan 2014

-- Bred to 163 mares in 2013
+- Bred to 240 mares 2013/2014 combined

 Spring At Last was a Graded stakes performer for three consecutive years, undefeated at the true sire's distance of a mile.
-Silver Deputy has already sired a Champion Sire, and his sons at stud have sired a Breeders' Cup winner, a Classic winner, and a Classic runner-up within the past two years.
+Silver Deputy has already sired a Champion Sire, and his sons at stud have sired a Breeders' Cup winner, a Classic winner, and a Classic runner-up within the past few years.